1ma/RedisSessionHandler/README.md

 An alternative Redis session handler featuring session locking and session fixation protection.

+## News

+* phpredis v4.1.0 (released on 2018-07-10) added support for session locking, but it is disabled by default.
+To enable it you must set the new `redis.session.locking_enabled` INI directive to `true`.
+This version is the first to pass the test in `ConcurrentTest` that stresses the locking mechanism.

 ## Installation

 RedisSessionHandler requires PHP >=5.6 with the phpredis extension enabled and a Redis >=2.6 endpoint.
 Add [`uma/redis-session-handler`](https://packagist.org/packages/uma/redis-session-handler) to the `composer.json` file: